 We aim to be at the leading edge of the transition to a low-carbon economy across the UK and Ireland by generating renewable energy and supporting the technology that creates it.

 We’ve developed and built over 40 wind and solar farms, and operate over 20 assets for a range of clients.
 We also provide development, engineering, construction, and asset operation and maintenance services for utility-scale onshore and offshore wind, solar, and energy storage installations.

 Our first UK solar farm opened in 2014, and we have a portfolio of consented solar projects.
-We have the resources and project management capabilities needed to develop, construct, and operate solar farms for large-scale power generation connected to the grid, and for on-site commercial solar installations for industry.
+We have the resources and project management capabilities needed to develop, construct, and operate solar farms for large-scale power generation.

 developed and built